 When choosing areas to stay in Mexico City, the two main areas where you will find all the luxury hotels are Polanco and Reforma.
 The JW Marriott Hotel Mexico City, InterContinental, Hyatt, and W, along with Habita and Los Alcobas hotels, are all located in Polanca, within a couple of blocks of each other.
 This is a wealthy but perhaps dull neighborhood that feels safe but doesn’t offer as much the soul of Mexico City as other areas.

-There are loads of high-end shops and restaurants in Polanco and the Museo Soumaya is one of the most stunning pieces of architecture in Mexico City, but getting to and from Polanco can take a long time in the Mexico City traffic.
-As there’s no subway expect to endure queues.
+There are loads of high-end shops and restaurants in Polanco.
+The Museo Soumaya is one of the most stunning pieces of architecture in Mexico City, but getting to and from Polanco can take a long time in the Mexico City traffic.
+As there’s no subway, expect to endure queues.

-It’s also worth considering the Sofitel, Marriott, and Hilton in the area of Reforma as alternative hotels as these are in a more vibrant area which is more interesting for walking and seeing historic sites.
+It’s also worth considering the Sofitel, Marriott, and Hilton in the area of Reforma as alternative hotels.
+These are in a more vibrant area that is more interesting for walking and seeing historic sites.

 Typically, our free benefits at luxury hotels include:

 - $100 USD equivalent Hotel experiential credit per room per stay